gamecraftCZ/bluet/README.md

 ## Trigger rules file

-- Global one in `/etc/bluet/.bluet`
+- Global one in `/etc/bluet/rules`
-- Local `.bluet` for each user stored in their home directory.
+- User local in `~/.config/bluet/rules`
 - Scripts are run in users home folder
-- To reload the `.bluet` trigger rules, use `systemctl bluet reload`
+- To reload the rules, use `systemctl reload bluet` or for user daemon `systemctl --user reload bluet`

 ### Trigger rules file structure